gooty12/gooty12.github.io/index.md

 ### My Fitness Challenge:
-I've an ongoing, self-assigned, fitness challenge which is to work out for more than __six days__ (6.5 out of 7 on average)  a week for the next two years.
+I've an ongoing, self-assigned, fitness challenge that entails working out for more than __six days__ (6.5 out of 7 on average)  a week for the next two years.
 It's been almost an year, and I haven't missed a single day.
 In short, I'm more committed to fitness than to anything else in life right now.
 See [this page]({{ site.baseurl }}
  {% link my-fitness-challenge.md %}) for more on this.

 ### Coding and Algorithm challenge:
-Inspired by my fitness challenge and applying the discipline I learnt there, I've (unknowingly) ended up with another challenge too - __solve one algorithm per day__.
-Although never strictly enforced, I did solve a lot of competitive coding problems in the past six months.
+Inspired by my fitness challenge and applying the same discipline, I've (unknowingly) ended up with another challenge too - __solve an algorithm a day__.
+Although never strictly enforced, I did do a lot of competitive coding in the past six months.
 See [this page]({{site.baseurl}}
 {% link my-algorithms-challenge.md %}) for more details.

 ### Projects: